piyush-kgp/Style-Transfer/docs/research.md

 6. Resize each image in training dataset (80k from MS-COCO) to 256x256 and train N with batch size of 4 (thus making 20k batches) for 40 k iterations (thus 2 epochs for the entire dataset).
 Dont pass any batch through the network more than twice (We dont want N to tune to specific C images).
 ##### Inference
 7. Any new image C can be stylized just by passing it through N. This makes it fast and deployable on devices like Android.

+### CycleGAN (Does not need fixing S, still fast because we need only 1 forward pass during Inference)
+1. Create pairs of C and S images.
+2. Train a CycleGAN `C--GEN1-->G--GEN2-->S` and `S--GEN2'-->G--GEN1'-->C` architectures using the CycleGAN loss function.
+3. After training the networks, `GEN1` will work as the desired style trasfer network.
+We can use this directly for inference with any content and style images of our choosing.
+This is will also be fast in inference because we need only 1 forward pass.